zinzloun/sec_inter_itis_ggalilei/README.md

 To gain access to an account by knowing the username

     [username]' OR 1=1 --

+  # Black Box vs White Box Penetration Testing

+Penetration testing is categorized into three main types based on the level of information and access provided to the tester: **black box**, **white box**, and **gray box**.

+### Black Box Penetration Testing
+- **Definition**: Simulates an attack from an external hacker with no prior knowledge of the system.
+- **Process**: The tester gathers all necessary information through reconnaissance and attempts to exploit vulnerabilities.
+- **Use Case**: Ideal for assessing the security of external-facing assets and services.

+### White Box Penetration Testing
+- **Definition**: The tester is provided with comprehensive system information (e.g., source code, architecture diagrams, and credentials).
+- **Process**: This allows for a deep, thorough examination of both internal and external vulnerabilities.
+- **Use Case**: Most time-consuming, requires significant data review.
+Provides an exhaustive security evaluation.

+### Gray Box Penetration Testing
+- **Definition**: A compromise between black and white box testing, where the tester is given partial information (e.g., login credentials or partial architecture details).
+- **Use Case**: Suitable for understanding potential insider threats or risks from authenticated users.
+More time- and cost-effective than black box testing.

+---

+# Pen Test Life Cycle

+The life cycle of a penetration test consists of five main phases: **reconnaissance**, **scanning**, **exploitation of vulnerabilities**, **maintaining access**, and **reporting**.

+### Reconnaissance
+- **Description**: Gathering information about the system or infrastructure to be tested, including public data, network mapping, and identifying active services.

+### Scanning
+- **Description**: Performing automated and semi-automated scans to identify vulnerabilities in the system.
+This includes port scanning, service and application enumeration, and user identification.

+### Exploitation of Vulnerabilities
+- **Description**: The tester attempts to exploit identified vulnerabilities to access the system, using techniques such as SQL injection or XSS.

+### Maintaining Access
+- **Description**: If the tester successfully gains access, they may attempt to maintain access to explore further or execute subsequent attacks.

+### Reporting
+- **Description**: Creating a detailed report describing the identified vulnerabilities, how they were exploited, and the necessary actions to mitigate them.
+This report is used to improve system security.

+Each phase builds on information gathered in previous stages and may require additional details or verification throughout the process.

 ## Vulnerabilities Scenario and actions
 ### Steps for Vulnerability Analysis